ST HELENA (these external links will open in a new window)

 Entry in the 1911 Encyclopaedia Britannica.
 The situation in the USA is mentioned near the bottom of the page: in 1911, judicial flogging was on the statute book not only in Delaware, as is well-known, but also in Maryland (for wife-beating).

-Entry in an anti-Bush blog (Dec 2004).
-Nothing that has not been said before, including by me, but it bears repeating (the prison system is in practice more cruel than CP, and costs the taxpayer far more for no obvious result; CP is more certain and precise; etc. etc.).
+Entry in an anti-Bush blog (2004).
+There is nothing here that has not been said before, including by me, but it bears repeating (the prison system is in practice more cruel than CP, and costs the taxpayer far more for no obvious result; CP is more certain and precise; etc. etc.).

 Pandagon: Spank me